-More than a year into the Biden presidency, with Democratic control of both houses of Congress, progressives have not passed a single one of the core tenets of the moderate, professed Joe Biden agenda of a $15 minimum wage, free community college, a healthcare public option, paid family and medical leave, lowering prescription drug prices, climate action, free pre-K, subsidized child care, and marijuana decriminalization.1 Without a single one of these policies enacted, it is no wonder that Democrats are awaiting a bloodbath in the 2022 midterms (and plausibly the 2024 elections)—deferring any chance for progressive change for years to come.
+More than a year into the Biden presidency, with Democratic control of both houses of Congress, progressives have not passed a single one of the core tenets of the moderate, professed Joe Biden agenda of a $15 minimum wage, free community college, a healthcare public option, paid family and medical leave, lowering prescription drug prices, climate action, free pre-K, subsidized child care, and marijuana decriminalization.
+(Editor’s note Sept.
+2022 and Jan.
+2023: At the time of this article’s publication, the administration had not passed any legislation to forgive student loan debt, which had been a campaign promise of President Biden.
+In August, Biden announced his plan to forgive $10k of student debt.
+Also in August, the House and Senate passed the Inflation Reduction Act, which addressed climate, healthcare, and prescription drug prices.
+Biden did decide to pardon simple possession of marijuana at the federal level, a move with questionable impact and which falls short of his campaign promise.)
+Without a single one of these policies enacted, it is a wonder that the 2022 midterms didn’t result in the bloodbath that many feared.

 The failure of even this moderately progressive agenda is particularly frustrating given that progressives occupy key positions from which they could apply pressure.
 Though the mainstream media and the Democratic Party establishment successfully defeated Bernie Sanders’ presidential campaigns in 2016 and 2020, Sanders is now the Chairman of the Senate Budget Committee.
 There are enough progressives in the House to make or break any legislation without Republican support (only around six votes are needed for this, and there are six “Squad” members on top of a sizable handful of other progressives).